cmu-delphi/flu-hosp-forecast/README.md

 # Run the forecasts and make an evaluation notebook (using exploration cache)
 python forecaster.py forecast postprocess notebook

+# Run the forecasts on a given date (make sure it's a Tuesday)
+FORECAST_DATE=2023-02-28 python forecaster.py forecast postprocess notebook

 # Use the production cache
 python forecaster.py forecast --production postprocess --production notebook --production